aminobutyric/aminobutyric/README.md

 - 🔭 I’m currently working on training a language model on a chat history of Telegram
 - 🌱 I’m currently learning more about nlp
-- 👯 I’m looking to collaborate on a transformer based ML project
+- 👯 I’m looking to collaborate on any ML project

 ## Languages and Tools
 <a href="https://www.python.org/" target="blank" rel="noopener noreferrer">